-To compensate for the loss the pond on site (pond NS2) the applicant's consultant is recommending the construction of a new larger pond.
-The creation of a newt compensation area is also proposed together with the provision of amphibian crossings to reduce the fragmentary impacts of the development.
-Newts will also be cleared and excluded from the development site using standard best practise methodologies under license by Natural England.
-In response to the initial consultation response by the Council's Ecologist the submitted mitigation strategy has been amended in include an additional wetland scrape and associated bunds to increase the ecological value of the retained habitat.
+To compensate for the loss of terrestrial habitat the creation of a newt compensation area is proposed together with the provision of amphibian crossings to reduce the fragmentary impacts of the development.
+To avoid newts being killed or injured during the construction phase newts will be removed and excluded from the development site using standard best practise methodologies under license by Natural England.
+The 2013 mitigation strategy was amended in include an additional wetland scrape and associated bunds to increase the ecological value of the retained habitat.